lCarvas/notes/docs/classes/remoteSensing/image-preprocessing.md

 ## Geometric Distortions

-Geometric distortions are causesd by the satellite/sensor and can be grouped into systematic and unsystematic distortions
+Geometric distortions are caused by the satellite/sensor and can be grouped into systematic and unsystematic distortions

 ### Systematic Distortions